| Getting your Trinity Audio player ready... |

 Tip #8: Rely on Pinpoint Logic Instead of “Gut Instinct”

-A major part of being certain that a CR answer choice is incorrect is using clear, strong logic instead of “gut instinct.”
+A major part of knowing that a CR answer choice is incorrect is using clear logic instead of “gut instinct.”
 In other words, you must be able to pinpoint exactly why an incorrect answer is incorrect, rather than basing your decisions on a vague idea that something “seems off” or “doesn’t seem like it would be right.”

 In the same way that you shouldn’t allow your “gut” to decide which answers are wrong, you shouldn’t allow it to choose the correct answer either.
-In fact, a fundamental error that many test-takers make is to merely reread the 2 final choices they have to decide between and rely on gut instinct to choose which is correct.
-Even if they’ve employed sound logic up to that point, it’s almost as if these test-takers give up in the end because they just want to be done with the question.
+A fundamental error that many test-takers make is to merely reread the 2 final choices they have to decide between.
+Then they rely on gut instinct to choose which is correct.
+They just want to be done with the question.

 The truth is, relying on your gut is no better than flipping a coin.
-Your gut can make up all sorts of stories and jump to all kinds of conclusions that are not supported by the information in the passage.
+Your gut can make up all sorts of stories and jump to all kinds of conclusions that the information in the passage does not support.
 The GMAT question-writers know this.
 The question-writers know that your gut is more likely to select trap choices written to seem correct than to select actual correct answers.
-They have set their traps to take advantage of the fact that when you rely on instinct, you abandon logical reasoning.
+They set their traps to take advantage of the fact that when you rely on instinct, you abandon logical reasoning.

 TTP PRO TIP:

-To avoid falling for trap choices that seem correct, use pinpoint logic instead of gut instinct to clearly articulate why answers are either correct or incorrect.
+Don’t fall for trap choices that seem correct.
+Instead, use pinpoint logic instead of gut instinct to clearly articulate why answers are either correct or incorrect.

-Now that you have these 8 essential GMAT Critical Reasoning tips, let’s discuss how to pace yourself when answering CR questions.
+Now that you have these 8 essential GMAT Critical Reasoning tips, let’s discuss pacing yourself when answering CR questions.

 GMAT CR Pacing Strategy

 The GMAT Verbal section is made up of 23 questions that you have a total of 45 minutes to complete.
 So, you have an average of 1:57 minutes to complete each Verbal question—just under 2 minutes.
-Of course, not all Verbal questions are created equal.
+Of course, not all Verbal questions are the same.
 Some Reading Comprehension questions, for example, may take you 4 or 5 minutes.

 For Critical Reasoning questions, a smart strategy is to shoot for the “average time” mark or just under it, planning to spend about 1.5 to 2 minutes on each question.
 However, be aware that some of the more difficult CR questions could take you closer to 2.5 minutes to solve.
 At the end of the day, if you’re spending a little less than the time-per-question average on some CR questions, you’ll have a little extra time to spare for some more difficult ones.